mm12063/ml-cloud-k8s/README.md

 # Working with K8S on IBM Cloud

 This is a Vagrant created VM containing packages to work with IBM Cloud.

+First, execute 'vagrant up', followed by 'vagrant ssh'

-First, please login to IBM Cloud and download the cluster config.
+Please login to IBM Cloud and download the cluster config.
 Please ensure you have created a cluster using the name in /start_ic.sh.
 To login, execute:

 sh start_ic.sh